 KINE-P 397 Kinesiology (3 cr.)
-P: Visit degree map for most updated prerequisite information.
+P: MATH-M 118 or higher and BIOL-N261 or (BIOL-N212 and BIOL-N213) or KINE-P205; with a grade of D- or higher.
 Application of facts and principles of anatomy, physiology, and mechanics to problems of teaching physical education skills and activities of daily living.

 KINE-P 398 Adapted Physical Education (3 cr.)
-P: Visit degree map for most updated prerequisite information.
-Study of conditions that require physical education programs to be adapted to special needs of individuals.
+P: KINE-P 258, KINE-P 390, KINE-P 495, EDUC-M 322, EDUC-M 403 and EDUC-M 469; all with a grade of D- or higher Study of conditions that require physical education programs to be adapted to special needs of individuals.
 Principles and practices in application of exercises and activities for specific disabling conditions.

-HPER-P 402 Ethics in Sport (3 cr.)
+KINE-P 402 Ethics in Sport (3 cr.)
 A study of the nature of ethics in sport with an emphasis on current application of moral principles and values.
 The relationship of ethics to social issues in sport, including philosophical and historical perspectives, will be explored.

-HPER-P 403 Theory and Practice of Cardiovascular Fitness (3 cr.)
-P: Visit degree map for most updated prerequisite information.
+KINE-P 403 Theory and Practice of Cardiovascular Fitness (3 cr.)
+P: [BIOL-N 261 or (BIOL-N 212 and BIOL-N 213)], KINE-P 215, and KINE-P 246; with a grade of D- or higher in each course.
 This course focuses on principles and processes of designing, organizing, and teaching a variety of aerobic training forms.
 Topics covered include a review of basic exercise principles and how they are used to create modes of aerobic training used in group and individual exercise programs.

-HPER-P 405 Introduction to Sport Psychology (3 cr.)
-P: Visit degree map for most updated prerequisite information.
+KINE-P 405 Introduction to Sport Psychology (3 cr.)
+P: PSY-B 104 or PSY-B 105 or PSY-B 110, with a grade of D- or higher.
 An overview of the field, including psychological aspects of sport performance, coaching and the relationship of exercise with mental health.
 Various theoretical orientations will be addressed with an emphasis on empirical research.

 KINE-P 409 Basic Physiology of Exercise (3 cr.)
-P: Visit degree map for most updated prerequisite information.
+P: [BIOL-N 261 or (BIOL-N 212 and BIOL-N 213)] AND [BIOL-N 217 or (BIOL-N 214 and BIOL-N 215)] AND KINE-P 215, with a grade of D- or higher in each course.
 A survey of human physiology parameters as related to physical exercise and work and the development of physiological fitness factors.
 Physiological foundations will be considered.

 KINE-P 410 Physical Activity Programming for Individuals with Disabilities and Other Special Populations (3 cr.)
-P: Visit degree map for most updated prerequisite information.
+P: [BIOL-N 261 or (BIOL-N 212 and BIOL-N 213)], KINE-P 215, KINE-P 246, and KINE-P 258; with a grade of D- or higher in each course.
 Course focuses on the provision of physical activity programs in community settings for individuals with special needs.
 Topics include: laws relating to service delivery, conditions which may lead to impairment of ability to participate in physical activity, facility and equipment accessibility, activity modifications, contraindications to activity, and organized disabled sport.

-HPER-P 416 Fitness Management (3 cr.)
+KINE-P 416 Fitness Management (3 cr.)
 This course brings business management principles and operational guidelines to the fitness practitioner.
 Topics include facility management, organizational program operation, member service, health and safety facility standards, finance maintenance, evaluation and planning processes, strategic planning, and facility design.

 KINE-P 417 Physical Activity and Disease: Prevention and Treatment (3 cr.)
-P: Visit degree map for most updated prerequisite information.
+P: KINE-P 409 and KINE-P 419, with a grade of D- or higher.
 Provides an overview of the role of physical activity in the prevention of disease and disability.
 The causes of common diseases, physiological impact, and treatment side effects of common diseases will be discussed to enable effective exercise prescription within special populations.